AceCentre/AACSpeakHelper/README.md

 ## Troubleshooting

 As this is a quick prototype, it may have some issues.
 For issues regarding connectivity or functionality, please note that Azure, Google Cloud and translation services require an online connection.
-If you have any questions, suggestions, or contributions, feel free to create a pull request or [donate](https://acecentre.org.uk/get-involved/donate).
+If you have any questions, suggestions, or contributions, please create a pull request or [donate](https://acecentre.org.uk/get-involved/donate).